plausible/docs/docs/wordpress-integration.md

 There are several simple ways to integrate Plausible Analytics with your WordPress website.
 Let's take a look at them:

-## Option 1: Use the Plausible Analytics plugins
+## Option 1: Use the Plausible Analytics plugin

 This is the way to integrate Plausible Analytics with your WordPress website if you want a nice Plausible Analytics configuration page directly in your WordPress dashboard.